hyoklee/hdf-ai/README.md

 # HDF-AI Tools and Information Center

-This is a central hub for exchanging AI solutions in HDF5.
+This is a central hub for exchanging AI solutions in HDF.
-It also hosts sample AI data / model files in HDF5.
+It also hosts sample AI data / model files in HDF.

 ## Ideas

-### Make Bigdata AI-ready using HDF5
+### Make Bigdata AI-ready using HDF

  * Save metadata with data
    * algorithms and their versions used, model parameters, authors, etc.
  * Save training / model / testing data in hiearchy with groups.
  * Save knowledge graph (semantic network) in HDF5.

-### Reduce Bigdata Storage using HDF5 AI Filter
+### Reduce Bigdata Storage using HDF AI Filter

 Filtering Bigdata with AI is a solution to reduce the burden of managing a large amount of training and testing data.

-  HDF5 AI filter can automatically sanitize your data in a scalable manner when you archive data in HDF5.
+  HDF AI filter can automatically sanitize your data in a scalable manner when you archive data in HDF.
   It can save a lot of space by storing only models, not real data.

-  HDF5 AI Filter can
+  HDF AI Filter can
   * store everything in hierarchy including algorithms to use and learned models.
   * link to the raw data for provenance.
   * set a time to remove raw data and a desired accuracy threshold to prune models.